120g Plant-Based Protein Meal Plan for Women

 Cook protein staples in advance

-• Store in the refrigerator so bowls and stir fries can be assembled quickly
+Cook quinoa and brown rice in large batches at the start of the week.
+Store in the fridge so bowls and stir fries can be assembled in minutes any day.

 Pre-portion smoothie ingredients